Spiritual but not religious: Origins and demography

-Characteristics of SBNR
+Characteristics

 Anti-institutional and personal

-According to Abby Day, some of those who are critical of religion see it as rigid and pushy, leading them to use terms such as atheist, agnostic to describe themselves.
+According to Abby Day, some of those who are critical of religion see it as rigid and pushy, leading them to use terms such as atheist or agnostic to describe themselves.
 For many people, SBNR is not just about rejecting religion outright, but not wanting to be restricted by it.

 According to Linda Mercadante, SBNRs take a decidedly anti-dogmatic stance against religious belief in general.
 They claim not only that belief is non-essential, but that it is potentially harmful or at least a hindrance to spirituality.

 According to Philip D. Kenneson, many of those studied who identify as SBNR feel a tension between their personal spirituality and membership in a conventional religious organization.
 Most of them value curiosity, intellectual freedom, and an experimental approach to religion.
 Many go as far to view organized religion as the major enemy of authentic spirituality, claiming that spirituality is private reflection and private experience—not public ritual.
 To be "religious" conveys an institutional connotation, usually associated with Abrahamic traditions: to attend worship services, to say Mass, to light Hanukkah candles.
-To be "spiritual," in contrast, connotes personal practice and personal empowerment having to do with the deepest motivations of life.
+To be "spiritual", in contrast, connotes personal practice and personal empowerment having to do with the deepest motivations of life.
 As a result, in cultures that are deeply suspicious of institutional structures and that place a high value on individual freedom and autonomy, spirituality has come to have largely positive connotations, while religion has been viewed more negatively.

 According to Robert Fuller, the SBNR phenomenon can be characterized as a mix of intellectual progressivism and mystical hunger, impatient with the piety of established churches.

 According to Robert Wuthnow, spirituality is about much more than going to church and agreeing or disagreeing with church doctrines.
 Spirituality is the shorthand term used in Western society to talk about a person's relationship with God.
 For many people, how they think about religion and spirituality is certainly guided by what they see and do in their congregations.
 At a deeper level, it involves a person's self-identity—feeling loved by God, and these feelings can wax and wane.

-Categorization of SBNRs
+Categorization

 Linda A. Mercadante categorizes SBNRs into five distinct categories: